 Life After Divorce and The Road To Recovery

-SAN DIEGO, CALIFORNIA—What happens after all the divorce papers are filed and a marriage officially ends?
+Carlsbad, CA — What happens after all the divorce papers are filed and a marriage officially ends?
 The challenging walk down the road to recovery begins.

 Traditionally, women and men tend to take dissimilar recovery paths and bounce back from divorce in different ways.